 Can Marble be Painted Black?

 Marble can be painted black.
 However, black paint tends to leave roller marks.
-To avoid this, use high-quality paint and a high-quality roller.
+To prevent this issue, choose reliable tools and top-grade paint designed for smooth surfaces.
 Additionally, we recommend using a short-nap roller to minimize streaks.

 What Primer to Paint Over Marble?